 Washington voters reject affirmative action referendum

-Referendum 88 was being rejected by just over 50 percent of voters with a margin of about 13,000 votes.
+Referendum 88 was rejected Tuesday by 50.4% of voters with a margin of just over 13,000 votes.
+Counties in vote-by-mail Washington had been updating their tallies daily since last week's election.

-The measure asked voters whether they want to approve or reject Initiative 1000, which was passed by the Legislature in April.
-I-1000 amends current statutes that prohibit state government from discriminating against or giving preferential treatment to individuals or groups based on race, sex, color, ethnicity, or national origin in public employment, public education, or public contracting.
+The measure asked voters whether they wanted to approve or reject Initiative 1000, which was passed by the Legislature in April.
+I-1000 amended current statutes that prohibit state government from discriminating against or giving preferential treatment to individuals or groups based on race, sex, color, ethnicity, or national origin in public employment, public education, or public contracting.

-The initiative would have allowed the consideration of being part of a minority group to be a contributing factor for a qualified applicant but would have prohibited quotas.
+The measure would have allowed the consideration of being part of a minority group to be a contributing factor for a qualified applicant.
+Along with race, sex, and ethnicity, the measure allowed for consideration of age, disability and honorable discharge or military status.
+It would have prohibited using factors such as race as the sole qualifier and banned mandatory quotas but would have allowed state agencies and public colleges and universities to establish diversity goals and timelines.
+A commission would have been created to direct and oversee compliance.

+Opponents of the change argued the measure would have led to even more inequity.

+"Now that we know the people want to keep the current law, it's time to talk about how to enforce the current law," I-1000 opponent Linda Yang, with the Let People Vote campaign, said.
+"The law is very clear.
+No discrimination based on race or gender."

 Comments